MAKEUP PRODUCTS (NON-PERMANENT)

 5185

-While the majority of chemicals in beauty products and cosmetics pose minimal or zero danger, dozens are associated to serious medical issues, including neurological harm and cancer.
-Chemicals in cosmetics invade a person's body through inhalation, the skin, and ingestion, and pose similar dangers as food chemicals, per this site.
+While most chemicals in beauty products and cosmetics present very little or no danger, several have been linked to substantial health conditions, including cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics gain entry to a person's body through internal use, the skin, and inhalation, and lead to similar risks as food chemicals, per this site.